 Example role: Head of Service Operations

-Example processes owned: Incident management, request fulfillment, access management, event management, and problem management
+Example processes owned: Incident management, request fulfilment, access management, event management, and problem management.

 The process owner’s main responsibility is to make sure the process they own operates as intended.

 The process in question will ideally have been agreed upon by various people within the organization and then documented.
 As part of this, the process owner needs to ensure that this agreed process is able to meet the original aims and objectives that were set for it and also ensure that the process is carried out as per the agreed specification.

 It’s possible for a process owner to own more than one process as shown in the example role above.
 And which process is owned by which role will vary across organizations and is dependent upon the size and maturity of the business.